Chart Color Schemes

 Epsom lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on ABS population updates and AreaSearch validation, the estimated population of the suburb of Epsom (Vic.) as of Feb 2026 is around 5,498.
-This reflects an increase of 484 people from the 2021 Census figure of 5,014, representing a growth rate of 9.7%.
-The change is inferred from AreaSearch's estimated resident population of 5,072 in Jun 2024 and 177 new addresses validated since the Census date.
+As of Feb 2026, the estimated population of the suburb of Epsom (Vic.) is around 5,498, reflecting an increase of 484 people since the 2021 Census.
+The population in 2021 was reported as 5,014 people.
+This increase represents a growth rate of 9.7%.
+AreaSearch estimated the resident population at 5,072 following examination of ABS ERP data released in June 2024 and validated new addresses since the Census date.
 This results in a population density ratio of 615 persons per square kilometer.
-Epsom's growth rate exceeded the SA4 region (8.0%) and Rest of Vic., positioning it as a growth leader.
-Natural growth contributed approximately 43.0% of overall population gains, with other drivers such as interstate migration also positive factors.
+Epsom's growth rate exceeded both the SA4 region (8.0%) and the Rest of Vic., making it a growth leader in the region.

 Frequently Asked Questions - Population